 At Blustein, Shapiro, Frank & Barone, LLP, our experienced Goshen, N.Y. attorneys are available to assist you with guardianships by creating a special needs trust that will provide for the daily necessities of a loved one.
 Our attorneys believe that the best special needs planning occurs when an attorney takes the time to discuss the needs, concerns, and objectives of clients.

 The harsh reality is that court involvement may be required if no plans are in place to care for an elderly or disabled family member who is unable to care for himself or herself.
 It is the goal of special needs planning to create strategies to avoid the court’s role in this matter.

-- Guardian: a court-appointed person who manages the affairs of a person who is unable to do so himself or herself
+A guardian is a court-appointed person who manages the affairs of a person who is unable to do so himself or herself.

-- Court Evaluator: a professional (usually an attorney or accountant) with special training who is appointed by a judge to meet with a person in need of supervision and his or her family; files a report with the court with recommendations as to the appointment of a guardian, as well as the recommended scope of duties
+A Court Evaluator is a professional (usually an attorney or accountant) with special training who is appointed by a judge to meet with a person in need of supervision and his or her family; files a report with the court with recommendations as to the appointment of a guardian, as well as the recommended scope of duties.

-- Trustee: a person named in a trust instrument to manage and distribute trust assets to beneficiaries
+A trustee is a person named in a trust instrument to manage and distribute trust assets to beneficiaries.

 “I was honestly very pleasantly surprised at how helpful this book was, particularly because I thought my wife and I were all set with our end-of-life paperwork.
 There were so many things we hadn’t considered that I know now we definitely need to update/expand our plans.”